 Indigenous Support Fund

 The ISF provides HEPs with funding to increase the participation level of Indigenous Australians in higher education, as they are currently under represented.
-For more information see the Improving Educational Participation and Outcomes for Indigenous People Fact Sheet on the DIICCSRTE website (opens in a new window).
+For more information see the Department of Education page on Aboriginal and Torres Straight Islander Higher Education (opens in a new window).